 The UK Modern Slavery Act 2015 (the ‘Act’) requires businesses to state the actions they have taken during the financial year to ensure modern slavery is not taking place in their operations and supply chains.
 The Seetec Group is committed to developing its’ social and environmental responsibilities and are fully committed to playing our part in eradicating modern slavery.
 We advocate for transparency and collaboration to eliminate the risks of modern slavery and ensure that we take appropriate action where necessary.

 The Company’s committed to operating and promoting ethical and lawful business practices within the workplace.
-This is evidenced through our Investors in People Gold accreditation, IIP Health and Wellbeing award, Merlin and a Certified B Corporation®, ISO45001 (ISO accredited Occupational health and safety standard) ISO 14001 (minimising environmental impact) and we are a Disability Confident Leader and Real Living Wage employer.
+This is evidenced through a number of certifications and accreditations which include for example, our Investors in People Gold accreditation, IIP Health and Wellbeing award, Inclusive Employers Membership, Merlin and a Certified B Corporation®, OHSAS 18001 (International safety standard for occupational health and safety), ISO 14001 (minimising environmental impact), ISO27001 (information security) and we are also a Disability Confident Leader and Real Living Wage employer.

 Our Business areas and supply chains

 Seetec Group is a Public and Business Services provider and operates across the UK and in the Republic of Ireland.
-The Group consists of Seetec Business Technology Centre Ltd, Seetec Employment and Skills Ireland DAC, Seetec Pluss Ltd, Seetec Outsource Training and Skills Ltd, Pluss Community Interest Company and Kent, Surrey and Sussex Community Rehabilitation Company Ltd.
+During the time of reporting period the Group consisted of Seetec Business Technology Centre Ltd, Seetec Employment and Skills Ireland DAC, Seetec Pluss Ltd, Seetec Outsource Training and Skills Ltd, Pluss Community Interest Company and Kent, Surrey and Sussex Community Rehabilitation Company Ltd.

 The organisation undertakes due diligence when considering taking on new suppliers, and regularly reviews its existing suppliers.
 The organisation’s due diligence and reviews include:

 - Conducting supplier audits and / or assessments where general risks are identified